-Key Stage 2 & 3 learning resource: Dancing the Past to Life
+Key Stage 2 and 3 Learning Resource: Dancing the Past to Life

 Ordsall Hall closed its doors in 2009 for a major restoration and development project, and after two years 'under wraps' the Hall re-opened to the public on Sunday 15 May 2011.